antrea-io/antrea/docs/network-policy.md

 ### Ordering based on Tier priority

-With the introduction of tiers, Antrea Policies, like ClusterNetworkPolicies, are first enforced based on the tier to which they are associated with. i.e. all policies belonging to the "Emergency" tier are enforced first, followed by policies associated with the "SecurityOps" tier and so on, until the "Application" tier policies are enforced.
+With the introduction of tiers, Antrea Policies, like ClusterNetworkPolicies, are first enforced based on the tier to which they are associated. i.e. all policies belonging to the "Emergency" tier are enforced first, followed by policies belonging to the "SecurityOps" tier and so on, until the "Application" tier policies are enforced.

 ### Ordering based on policy priority